The Green Building: Performance

 There are no performance figures currently available for the building.
-The Green Building Residents Association (GBRA) are pursuing the management company for official figures of electricity and fuel savings provided by the sustainable systems integrated into the building.
+The communal heating and hot water system is, as of 2023, moving from a charging regime based on floor area (therefore the costs are socialised) to one based on actual usage, by the installation of heat meters.
+This is expected to reduce energy consumption, however the energy consumption (for instance communal electricity consumption) is still high compared with, say, a Passivhaus standard.

 Awards

 In 2006, the architects Farrells were awarded a Sustainable Civic Trust Award for the Green Building development.

 Transport

 Due to the city centre location of the Green Building, public transport links are in abundance.
-Because of the excellent transportation links, no car parking spaces were provided as part of the development.
-Instead, bicycle parking bays were supplied with both internal and external parking facilities available.
+Subsequently, no car parking spaces were provided as part of the development.
+Limited space for bicycle storage is supplied with both internal and external facilities available.

-The Green Building is located on New Wakefield Street adjacent to Oxford Road station, providing direct rail links to Manchester Airport, Liverpool, Wales, the Lake District, the Peak District and the Midlands.
-The nearby (five minute walk - more like 10 to 15 minutes) Manchester Piccadilly Rail Terminus provides direct links to London, the rest of England and Scotland.
+The Green Building is located on New Wakefield Street adjacent to Oxford Road station.

 There are two Metrolink tram stops close to the Green Building.
 Deansgate-Castlefield and St Peter's Square are nearby, both on most Metrolink lines.

 The site the Green Building resides on has two public thoroughfares either side of the development, both pedestrianised.
 The main road for vehicle access is Great Marlborough Street, which has pay and display on-street parking for up to three hours.